sw7x/split-futuresoft-project-into-oop-packages/README.md

 <img src="./diagrams/cls.png">
 When draw class diagram

 - Attributes and behaviors are omitted to keep the class diagram simple and readable.
-- To optimize performance and memory usage, minimize bidirectional associations
+- Minimized bidirectional associations to optimize performance and memory usage
 - Some associations were skipped to maintain clarity in the diagram, as they were not considered essential.
 Those are
     - Timesheet ----approvedBy--> managementEmployee
     - Leave ----approvedBy--> managementEmployee